The Mileage Rate: 45p Became 55p in April 2026

 • If you have multiple employees, track each one separately.
 The 10,000-mile limit is per employee, not per business.

 If you are unsure about any of this, speak to us.
-We are ICAEW qualified accountants and we deal with mileage queries regularly.
+We deal with mileage queries regularly.
 One conversation can save you a lot of payroll corrections later.

 Mileage and the Director's Own Car

 If you are a director of your own limited company and you use your personal car for business, the same rules apply.
 You are an employee of your company.
-You can pay yourself 45p per mile tax-free for the first 10,000 business miles, then 25p per mile.
+You can pay yourself 55p per mile tax-free for the first 10,000 business miles (the 2026/27 rate, up from 45p), then 25p per mile.
 You need to keep a mileage log just like any other employee.

 This is a common way for directors of small companies to extract money from the business tax-efficiently.
 It is not a salary.
 It is not a dividend.
 It is a reimbursement of expenses.
 It does not attract PAYE, NI or corporation tax.
 The company claims the mileage as an allowable expense against its corporation tax.